Palette APIs

 Authentication

-Palette supports two types of user authentication methods:
+Palette supports two types of API authentication methods that can be used to authenticate API requests:

-Palette uses API keys to provide secure API authentication and authorization.
-This enables the usage of Palette APIs without requiring user credentials such as username and password.
-The API key must be present in individual API requests in order to authenticate and authorize the request.
-The API Key is passed as part of the HTTP request header and in the following format:
+You can use API keys to authenticate with the Palette API.
+API keys allow you to interact with Palette APIs without requiring user credentials such as username and password.
+The API key must be present in each API request to authenticate and authorize the request.
+The API Key is passed as part of the HTTP request header.
+The header name is apiKey, and the API key is the header value.

 Requests